 you can absolutely grind your coffee beans in a mini food processor.
 It will take longer, require a lot more in terms of effort as you grind a small batch of coffee beans in your mini food processor.

-You most certainly can grind your coffee beans in a food processor.
+If you are wondering can you grind coffee in a food processor the answer is you most certainly can grind your coffee beans in a food processor.
 Just be aware the level of quality that you can expect and the lack of consistency.
 You can do it but are limited by the grind size and quality, which in turn will have an effect on the quality of the cup of coffee that you will produce.